lgschuck/rkward_manual/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This is a RKWard book manual build with Quarto.
+This is a book manual of RKWard build with Quarto.

 https://rkward.kde.org/